Kaffyn/ZyrisEngine/Persistence_Tutorial.md

 Our persistence system is built on a **Reconstructive ID model**.
 This ensures that both static and dynamic nodes can be perfectly restored across gaming sessions.

-- 🏛️ **Static Nodes:** Objects that always exist in your scene (like the Player or UI) are automatically identified via their `persistence_id` and restored.
+- 🏛️ **Static Nodes:** Objects that always exist in your scene (like the Player or UI).
+They use a **Global ID Registry** to reconnect their state even if they change name or hierarchy position.
-- ⚡ **Dynamic Nodes:** Objects spawned during gameplay (Enemies, Loot, Projectiles) must be re-instantiated during a load.
-The system then reconciles their internal state using their unique `persistence_id`.
+- ⚡ **Dynamic Nodes:** Objects spawned during gameplay (Enemies, Loot).
+You must re-instantiate them during a load and re-apply their `persistence_id` to link them back to their saved data.

 ## 2. Setting Up a Persistent Variable